-Die roll Event 2 Lost crawler discovered (disregard if crawler already found earlier in the adventure; treat as 'No event').
-3-8 No event. .
+Dieroll Event 2 Lost crawler discovered (disregard if crawler already found earlier in the adventure, treat as No event) 3-8 earlier in the adventure; treat as 'No event').
+No event.
 9 Enemy in pursuit - air/rafts or crawlers seen in distance.
 If approached, they are Dakaar Minerals vehicles searching for party; party will not be seen unless they (or enemy agent among them) tries to attract attention.
-10-11 Animal encounter - roll 2D below. - HERREN - 1992 - 442 2-8 Waterstore cactus.
-10 9 Welldigger - not found in dune country; treat as 'No event'.
+10-11 Animal encounter - roll 2D below.
+2-8 Waterstore cactus.
+9 Welldigger - not found in dune country; treat as 'No event'.
 Water in some form will be located nearby.
 10 1D seriks - not found wild in dune country; treat as 'No event'.
 On roll of 9+, seriks are part of domestic herd and are guarded by nomad sentry.
 11 Sandstinger field.
 12 Grappleweed.
 12 Special event - roll 1D below.
-Uncharted waterhole - on roll of 9+, waterhole will be salty and undrinkable.
+1 Uncharted waterhole - on roll of 9+, waterhole will be salty and undrinkable.
 2 Rising wind - a devilblow will begin in 1D hours.
 3 Flashflood - occurs only in wadis in Desert Fringe; otherwise treat as 'No event'.
 4-6 Duneraider encounter.